 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

-We’re adjusting to the new place and I was checking out the bills that came in the mail.
 I reviewed the cable tv and internet bill and I noticed that Time Warner Cable was charging a lot more than normal.
-I decided to double check and give them a call.
+I decided to double-check and give them a call.

 Hit with the Cable Bill